ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

 PLEASE READ THIS.
 It provides information that will help you get ESP-r running on your machine.

-This is a Installer for ESP-r running in the Cygwin emulation environment on a Windows XP or Vista machine.
+This is a Installer for ESP-r running in the Cygwin emulation environment on a Windows XP, Vista, W7 machine.
 It assumes that you have already installed Cygwin on your computer.
 If you have NOT follow the instructions below and then restart this installer!

 If you have already installed Cygwin the you can skip past the next section (look for Other checks to make...).